Bougakov/Micromake-D1-3D-printer/calibrating.md

 * something long, like 30cm steel ruler or a piece of 30-40cm metal rod
 * calculator (Windows #calc.exe# is just fine)
 * any software that can send commands to COM port.
 I was using Repetier Host, but you can even use Arduino's *Serial monitor* - Just set the correct port speed (250 000 baud) and connect.
-* [This brilliant online calculator)[http://escher3d.com/pages/wizards/wizarddelta.php]
+* [This brilliant online calculator](http://escher3d.com/pages/wizards/wizarddelta.php) (open it in new tab of your browser)
 * 5-10 minutes of time

 # Some theory